mcqueenjordan/mcqueenjordan.github.io/_thought/my-dream-house.md

 ---

 A home is something personal, a space that can shape your habits, emotions, and thoughts.
-I do not see it as overly materialistic to dream of a
+I do not see it as overly materialistic to dream of am ideal place to call home.

 ## My wishlist